metrorailings/OwlBlog/content/posts/week-16-quick-insights.md

 Aaron Rodgers seems to only really connect with DaVonte Adams and Allen Lazard, at least so far.

+A second quarter Packers drive summed up their offense quite well.
+Quick throws to Davante Adams paired with runs by Jamal Adams and not much else.
+Aaron Rodgers failed to improvise on two separate opportunities in the red zone, once again making me wonder whether Rodgers can be considered an elite quarterback this season.

+Allen Lazard failed to reel in a big throw.
+Disappointing.

 ***

 ## Cardinals @ Seahawks